kahlil/grunt-guides/scripts/01-getting-started.md

 into the command line and hit return.
 After the installation is done and you look into your project folder you will be able to notice two things:

-1. a new folder appeared in the directory called node_modules this is where all the programs (which also called "packages") you install with npm are stored.
+1. a new folder appeared in the directory called "node_modules" this is where all the programs (which are also called "packages") you install with npm are stored.
 This is all you need to know.
 You don't have to touch that folder at all.

 2. the package.json file now has a new entry: